foster95/kytchentable/README.md

 Despite the above, the  validation message still does not appear in Chrome, even though users cannot submit the form and are prompted by a blue highlight bar where they need to fill in information.

 Further investigation through various full-stack development forums and developer discussions indicated that Chrome is known to occasionally hide these HTML validation tooltips, particularly with date fields and Bootstrap-styled forms.
 This appears to be a widespread, Chrome-specific behaviour, with multiple developers reporting the same issue and no consistently successful workaround.

+As this issue did not affect form submission or overall functionality, it was deemed acceptable for MVP scope and documented here for transparency.

 # Testing
 Multiple testing methods were carried out to ensure the quality, functionality, and responsiveness of the Kytchen Table website.
 These included automated validation tools, device and browser testing, Lighthouse analysis, accessibility checks, and user-story-based manual testing.
 All core functionality works as expected, with only minor issues documented in Unsolved Bugs.